 Mickey’s Tales of Adventure Character Breakfast

-Starting on July 10th, 2018, guests will be able to enjoy two new Character Dining experiences.
-One of the new restaurants will be Mickey’s Tales of Adventure Character Breakfast at the Storyteller’s Café.
+Guests who visit the Disneyland Resort are now able to enjoy two new Character Dining experiences.
+One of the new restaurants is Mickey’s Tales of Adventure Character Breakfast at the Storyteller’s Café.
 This experience will replace Chip and Dale’s Critter Breakfast.
 We’ll miss it, but we’re excited to see Mickey in a new location!

 Located at Disney’s Grand Californian Hotel & Spa, you can now join Mickey Mouse and his friends for an epic journey.
 You’ll be immersed in Mickey’s tales of adventure in his magical Adventurer’s Journal.
 Plus, you’ll be able to enjoy an all-you-can-eat buffet filled with farmer’s market specialties like omelets, waffles, baked goods, seasonal foods and more.

-We’re not sure what characters will be joining Mickey on his adventures.
+Here, you’ll be able to meet pals like Mickey, Minnie, Goofy and Pluto.
 Previous characters seen at Storyteller’s Café were Chip and Dale, Pluto, Koda, Meeko and more.

 Donald Duck’s Seaside Breakfast

 Donald Duck’s Seaside Breakfast will replace Surf’s Up!
 Breakfast with Mickey and Friends at the PCH Grill inside Disney’s Paradise Pier Hotel.
-You’ll be able to dance and catch some waves with beloved Disney characters.
+You’re able to dance and catch some waves with beloved Disney characters.
 Meet Donald, Daisy, Stitch, Minnie, Pluto and more.

-The biggest change coming to this Character Dining experience will be the food options.
-While it’s still an all-you-can-eat breakfast buffet, it will now feature items like signature flatbreads, egg white frittatas, chilaquiles, smoothies, smoked salmon and more.
+The biggest change that came to this Character Dining experience was the food options.
+While it’s still an all-you-can-eat breakfast buffet, it now features items like signature flatbreads, egg white frittatas, chilaquiles, smoothies, smoked salmon and more.
 If you’re worried that your picky eaters won’t love the menu, don’t fret.
-Donald Duck’s Seaside Breakfast will still offer Mickey waffles, Minnie pancakes, bananas foster French toast and more.
+Donald Duck’s Seaside Breakfast still offers Mickey waffles, Minnie pancakes, bananas foster French toast and more.

 When should I go?